SEO in the AI Era

 Prioritize Long-Tail + Conversational Queries

-Keyword intents are categorized the following way:
+Keyword intents are categorized in the following way:

 • Informational - The user is looking for answers to a specific question